ajeffries0492/vehicle-recognition-and-localization/README.md

 #### Prepare Data for Training with Object Detection API
 The TensorFlow Object Detection API requires that data be stored in a TFRecords format prior to training.
 Running this function will create these records in the annotations folder of your project directory.
+Alternatively, you can grab our TFRecords from [here](https://drive.google.com/drive/folders/1SIm_9rIYGwJGRfQrUK_fviMGg7-aPX5W?usp=sharing).

 ```bash
 # Create TFRecords